tommie/tommie.github.io/_posts/2025-09-07-helical-spring-calculator.md

 > Build an HTML page using Vue and Bootstrap from CDN that computes the compression force (and hence spring constant) for a helical compression spring given some material properties, length diameters and number of coils.

-This gave a good starting point with correct computations and even listed the formulas (that match what I found in that datasheet.)
+This gave a good starting point with correct computations and even listed the formulas (that match what I found in that paper.)

 > Use a select box to use common materials: 304 stainless steel, 65Mn, EN 10270-1 (and other common spring materials).
 > Separate material properties from mechanical properties.